ProjectMerlinDAO/Merlin-Smart-contracts/README.md

 ### Notes

-- **Replace** `[https://github.com/your-repository-url.git](https://github.com/ProjectMerlinDAO/Merlin-Smart-contracts)` and `your-project-directory` with your actual repository URL and project directory name.
-- **Ensure** all paths and variables are correctly set according to your project's configuration and network setup.

-You can directly copy this README to your GitHub repository to provide clear documentation for other developers or users interacting with your smart contracts.

 For more information, contact us at info@projectmerlin.io or visit our [website](https://projectmerlin.io).

 Thank you for supporting Project Merlin.
 Together, we're democratizing the future of project funding and governance!